moldovancsaba/picflip/README.md

    - Leave empty to use only the solid color
    - If both are set, the image is displayed on top of the background color

-All settings are automatically saved to localStorage and persist across page reloads.
+All settings are automatically saved to MongoDB and persist across deployments.

 ### Content Alignment